ynnjs/ynn/README.md

 } );
 ```

+Ynn uses [lvchengbin/koa-router](https://github.com/LvChengbin/koa-router) in the project, you can get more information about routing rules from that repositry.

 ### Config

-Ynn instance looks for config files in `{root}/config` directory while initializing the Ynn instance.
+Ynn application instance looks for config files in `{root}/config` directory during initialization.
 For example, to create a `mysql.js` in config directory for connecting mysql database:

 ```js
 module.exports = {